oriolagobat/Filler-Game-2/README.md

 ## App features 📱
 - There is a help section with a simple explanation of the game rules and objectives
-- There is a configuraiton screen with options to change the game settings
+- There is a configuration screen with options to change the game settings
-- Both the game and confgiuration screens have a background music (a different one for each)
+- Both the game and configuration screens have a background music (a different one for each), and the result screen has different sound effects depending on the game outcome.
 - The app can be used in portrait or landscape mode, and also offers the possibility to change the orientation at any moment
+- The app offers language support in English and Catalan
-- A log os kept since the the configuration screen, and ends at the result screen.
+- A log is formed since the the configuration screen, ending at the result screen.
 It can then be sent to the desired email address
 - A different result screen for all 3 scenarios (win, lose, draw)
 - Game scores are shown at the result screen